collectd/collectd/README.md

     use the install path to resolve the dependency here.

   * libpq (optional)
-    The PostgreSQL C client library used by the `postgresql' plugin.
+    The PostgreSQL C client library used by the `postgresql` plugin.
     <http://www.postgresql.org/>

   * libpqos (optional)
-    The PQoS library for Intel(R) Resource Director Technology used by the `intel_rdt' plugin.
+    The PQoS library for Intel(R) Resource Director Technology used by the `intel_rdt` plugin.
     <https://github.com/01org/intel-cmt-cat>

   * libprotobuf, protoc 3.0+ (optional)
-    Used by the `grpc' plugin to generate service stubs and code to handle network packets of collectd's protobuf-based network protocol.
+    Used by the `grpc` plugin to generate service stubs and code to handle network packets of collectd's protobuf-based network protocol.
     <https://developers.google.com/protocol-buffers/>

   * libprotobuf-c, protoc-c (optional)
-    Used by the `pinba' plugin to generate a parser for the network packets sent by the Pinba PHP extension.
+    Used by the `pinba` plugin to generate a parser for the network packets sent by the Pinba PHP extension.
     <http://code.google.com/p/protobuf-c/>

   * libpython (optional)
-    Used by the `python' plugin.
+    Used by the `python` plugin.
 Currently, Python 2.6 and later and Python 3 are supported.
     <http://www.python.org/>

   * libqpid-proton (optional)
-    Used by the `amqp1' plugin for AMQP 1.0 connections, for example to Qdrouterd.
+    Used by the `amqp1` plugin for AMQP 1.0 connections, for example to Qdrouterd.
     <http://qpid.apache.org/>

-  * librabbitmq (optional; also called “rabbitmq-c”) Used by the `amqp' plugin for AMQP 0.9.1 connections, for example to RabbitMQ.
+  * librabbitmq (optional; also called “rabbitmq-c”) Used by the `amqp` plugin for AMQP 0.9.1 connections, for example to RabbitMQ.
     <http://hg.rabbitmq.com/rabbitmq-c/>

   * librdkafka (optional; also called “rdkafka”)
-    Used by the `write_kafka' plugin for producing messages and sending them to a Kafka broker.
+    Used by the `write_kafka` plugin for producing messages and sending them to a Kafka broker.
     <https://github.com/edenhill/librdkafka>

   * librouteros (optional)
-    Used by the `routeros' plugin to connect to a device running `RouterOS'.
+    Used by the `routeros` plugin to connect to a device running `RouterOS`.
     <http://octo.it/librouteros/>

   * librrd (optional)
-    Used by the `rrdtool' and `rrdcached' plugins.
+    Used by the `rrdtool` and `rrdcached` plugins.
 The latter requires RRDtool client support which was added after version 1.3 of RRDtool.
-Versions 1.0, 1.2 and 1.3 are known to work with the `rrdtool' plugin.
+Versions 1.0, 1.2 and 1.3 are known to work with the `rrdtool` plugin.
     <http://oss.oetiker.ch/rrdtool/>

   * librt, libsocket, libkstat, libdevinfo (optional)